cloudfoundry-attic/receptor/doc/examples.md

 ### Web server via `bash` and `nc`

-This LRP runs an extremely simple HTTP server on port 8080 via `bash` and `nc`, in the preloaded `cflinuxfs2` as its distinguished unprivileged user, `vcap`:
+This DesiredLRP runs an extremely simple HTTP server on port 8080 via `bash` and `nc`, in the preloaded `cflinuxfs2` as its distinguished unprivileged user, `vcap`:

 ```
 {